Skip to menu Skip to content Skip to footer

 One of the most common reasons people don’t like in-person study is that it doesn’t offer the same flexibility as many online programs.

 With multiple ways to structure your studies around other commitments and priorities, the UQ MBA’s focus on in-person learning works to enhance the program’s adaptable delivery.
-You can enjoy studying online, in person at our Brisbane City location, or a mixture of both, depending on your schedule.
+However, you also have the flexibility to attend classes online or a mixture of both, depending on your schedule.

 Related stories